Madhya Pradesh General (Lok Sabha) Elections 2014

 - Digvijay Singh : He is a politician from the INC and served as the Chief Minister of Madhya Pradesh from 1993 to 2003.

-- Uma Bharti : She was the first woman Chief Minister of Madhya Pradesh and is currently the poll in-charge for the 2014 parliamentary elections for Uttarakhand.
+- Uma Bharti : She was the first woman Chief Minister of Madhya Pradesh and was the poll in-charge for the 2014 parliamentary elections for Uttarakhand.

 - Arjun Singh : He was born in Churhat, Sidhi in Madhya Pradesh.
 He was the Union Minister for Human Resource Development from 2004 to 2009.